tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 -   `results`: A slot for the results once the method is fitted.

-## Scoring object specific to filter method
+## Scoring object specific to the scoring method

+As an example, let’s consider the ANOVA F-test filter.

-The `class_score_aov` is a subclass of `class_score`.
-This subclass allows additional properties to be introduced:
+`class_score_aov` is a subclass of `class_score`.
+Because it inherits from the `class_score` parent class, all of the parent's properties are also inherited.
+The subclass can also include additional properties specific to their implementation.
+For example:

 ::: {.cell layout-align="center"}